Preparing Your Home to Sell - The Deep Clean

 Deep clean the microwave and stove hood.
 Take out the filters and wash them.
-Make sure the faucets sparkle and the cabinet and draw pulls are clean.
+Make sure the faucets sparkle and the cabinet and drawer pulls are clean.
 The counters should be clear of clutter.
-A coffee maker and a plant is allowed.
+A coffee maker and a plant are allowed.
 Potted herbs are great in the kitchen.

 Laundry Room – Clean and organize the cabinets, wipe down the washer and dryer.
 Replace the filter in your washer if necessary and clean the dryer vent.

 Garage – organize items on shelves, power wash the floor.

 Well done!
 Now your house is so clean it will pass the white glove test, right?!
 When potential buyers come to view your home they will find it clean, sweet smelling, and in good repair which will allow them to focus on the things they love about your home!

 Need or want more information about getting ready to sell?
 We offer a free, no obligation room-by-room review of your home – no coupon required!